 Article Overview: Pros & Cons of Living in Tucson

+My family has lived in Tucson for generations calling this beautiful valley city home for over a century.
+In Tucson you’ll find incredible natural scenery, delicious food, lively neighborhoods, and abundant sunshine.
 Now I must say it isn’t all sunshine and street tacos here.
 There are some considerable downsides to living in Tucson as well that should be taken into consideration for anyone contemplating a move here.
+Ready to get into it?
+Let’s get to it.

 Pros & Cons of Living in Tucson, Arizona